 View Sections

-Students develop greater self-awareness as they assess their leadership styles and practice communication and team building skills.
-Students examine and practice the challenges of leading teams in complex operational environments, and study dimensions of terrain analysis, patrolling, and operation orders.
-Further study of the theoretical basis of the Army Leadership Requirements Model explores the dynamics of adaptive leadership in the context of military operations.
-Case studies give insight into the importance and practice of teamwork and tactics in real-world scenarios.
-Enrollment in MILS 202C does not require a commitment to join the U.S. Army.
-Engineering students may petition Engineering Student Services (Lopata Hall, Room 303) to have 3 units display on their transcripts; however, the units will not count toward their degree program.
+Develop greater self-awareness as you assess your own leadership styles and practice communication and team building skills.
+Examine and practice the challenges of leading teams in the complex operational environment.
+Study dimensions of terrain analysis, patrolling, and operation orders.
+Explores the dynamics of adaptive leadership in the context of military operations.
+Enrollment in I25 MILS 2020 does not require a commitment to join the US Army.

 Credit 3 units.